-Self-isolation payment privacy notice
+Self-Isolation payment privacy notice

 On 28 September 2020, the Government passed into law a national Test and Trace Support scheme.
 From 12 October 2020, a one-off payment of £500 or access to a discretionary fund will be available for eligible individuals.
-Read more information about this scheme on the GOV.UK website.
+Read more information about this scheme on GOV.UK

 The Department of Health and Social Care (DHSC) has commissioned NHS Test and Trace on behalf of the government and is the data controller for the purposes of providing Test and Trace data to Wyre Forest District Council.

 Wyre Forest District Council are the data controller for the purposes of assessing eligibility, administering and making payments under the Test and Trace Support scheme.